eriknyquist/addlad/README.rst

 ``PainStruck`` is an esoteric programming language inspired partially by `Brainf**k <https://en.wikipedia.org/wiki/Brainfuck>`_ and partially by Chris Domas' `movfuscator <https://github.com/xoreaxeaxeax/movfuscator>`_

-``PainStruck`` programs operate on a "memory tape", a fixed-size array of single-byte integers.
+``PainStruck`` programs operate on a "memory tape", a fixed-size array of 8-bit unsigned integers.
 There is only a single operation available in ``PainStruck``, which reads a value from one array index (the source index), and adds it to the value stored in another array index (the destination index).
-A single operation consists of an integer (the destination array index, where the result will go), a comma, another integer (the source array index), and a semicolon:
+A single operation consists of an integer (the destination array index, where the result will go), followed by a comma, followed by another integer (the source array index), and finally a semicolon:

 .. code::